Learning to Reduce Search Space for Generalizable Neural Routing Solver: Experiments

-\paragraph{Cross-Distribution Generalization} We evaluate the cross-distribution performance of L2R on TSP5K/CVRP5K instances from three distinct distributions: cluster, explosion, and implosion.
-As shown in \cref{table:cross_distribution}, L2R consistently achieves the best performance among all comparable methods across these distributions.
-These results further highlight the robust generalization capabilities of our proposed L2R.
+\paragraph{Cross-Distribution Generalization} We evaluate the performance of L2R on 5000-node TSP and CVRP instances with three distinct distributions: cluster, explosion, and implosion.
+All datasets are obtained from INViT~\citep{fang2024invit}, and each contains 20 instances.
+As shown in \cref{table:cross_distribution}, L2R consistently achieves the best performance among all comparable methods across these distributions, which further highlights the robust generalization capabilities of our L2R.

-\paragraph{Results on Benchmark Dataset} We further assess the generalization performance of L2R on instances from CVRPLIB Set-XXL~\citep{arnold2019cvrplib_xxl} and TSPLIB~\citep{reinelt1991tsplib}.
-As demonstrated in \cref{table:TSPLIB_CVRPLIB}, L2R maintains its position as the best-performing model across instances of varying scales, underscoring its practical applicability in real-world scenarios.
-Detailed results are provided in \cref{append:detailed_lib}.
+\paragraph{Results on Benchmark Datasets} We further assess generalization on widely used benchmark datasets: CVRPLib Set-XXL~\citep{arnold2019cvrplib_xxl} and large-scale TSPLib~\citep{reinelt1991tsplib}.
+As shown in \cref{table:TSPLIB_CVRPLIB}, L2R remains the best-performing method across instances of varying scale, underscoring its practical applicability in real-world scenarios. \paragraph{Solving Very Large-Scale Instances} We further evaluate L2R on challenging large-scale TSP instances from the DIMACS challenge.
+As shown in \cref{tab:dimacs}, L2R can achieve strong performance on TSP instances with up to \textbf{10 million} nodes, which significantly outperforms other NCO methods.
+These results demonstrate that L2R, a purely learning-based constructive neural solver, consistently produces high-quality solutions for unprecedented problem instances with up to 10 million nodes.
+Notably, this capability is achieved by generalizing from 100-node training instances with uniform distributions, which represents a significant advancement in NCO.
+To the best of our knowledge, L2R is the first neural solver to effectively solve VRP instances with 10 million nodes.